UNICEFECAR/parenting-app-bebbo-mobile/README.md

 <!--
 ## Used libraries

-Many third party libraries and services were used.
+Several third party libraries and services are incorporated.
 These are the most important, the full list can be seen by examining package.json (in the root of the project)

 * [Firebase Analytics](https://www.npmjs.com/package/%40react-native-firebase/analytics) service
 * [Google SignIn](https://www.npmjs.com/package/@react-native-community/google-signin) service